Hypocisy/RPGCoreV3-Chinese-wiki/Flagging.md

 ## Default Flags

 The attribute refers to the ticks before advancing the state, if no attribute is defined it means that it cannot be modified.
-You may manually define the attribute in the [[Attribute]] module should you want, but be warned that this may result in a drop in performance.
+You may manually define the attribute in the [[Attributes]] module should you want, but be warned that this may result in a drop in performance.
 The attribute defaults to 80, making a flag update every 4 seconds.

 The attribute is "CYCLE_" followed by the Id of the flag.